 He played around the same time as Carrizo.
 He earned 59 caps.
 He missed the 1958 World Cup Finals because he moved to Real Madrid in 1957 and Argentina did not select overseas players.
 With Real Madrid, he won two European Cups playing alongside with Alfredo Di Stefano.
 Before Real Madrid, he played for Racing Club in Argentina.

 He was the starting rightback for Inter Milan for almost 20 years.
 He served as their captain from 1999, earning him the nickname "Il Capitano" (The Captain).
 He held all kind of appearance records in Italy.
 He widely considered to be Argentina's best ever rightback.
 He holds the record of the most capped player in the history of the Argentine national team and played in the 1996 Olympic tournament, five Copa América tournaments and two World Cups, in 1998 and 2002.

-Carlos Sosa started his career with Atlanta.
-He joined Boca Juniors in the 1941, where he established as one of the best defender of his generation.
-He payed in France for Racing Paris and Red Stars.
-With Argentina, he won two Copa Americas.
+Carlos Sosa started his career with Atlanta in 1939.
+He joined Boca Juniors in the 1941, where he established as one of the best defenders of his generation.
+He won two Argentine Primera División.
+He went to play in France in 1952.
+He played for Racing Paris and Red Stars in Paris.
+With Argentina, he was capped 12 times.
+He won two Copa Americas(1945 and 1946).